0SINTr/osintr/README.md

 - **Firecrawl**: 500 free credits; $19/mo for 3,000 page scrapes.
 - **HIBP**: Pwned1 plan for $3.95/mo, 10 email searches/minute.

 Expect a rough monthly cost of $23 for Firecrawl and HIBP, with variable OpenAI and SerperDev costs based on usage.
-Probably ~$50/mo for regular OSINT tasks or CTFs.
-If you opt for OSINT.Industries API too, costs jump to ~$100/mo.
-Sorry, but speed, reliability and efficiency have a price.
+Probably ~$50/mo for regular OSINT tasks.
+If you opt for the OSINT.Industries API too, costs jump to ~$100/mo.
+Speed, reliability and efficiency have a price.

 ---